athaeryn/buildhosts/README.md

 # Buildhosts

-This script will:

-+ change your life
-+ make you smarter
-+ grant you three wishes, and
-+ do none of the above.

-But really, this is just a script I wrote to write my /etc/hosts file for me.
+This is a script I wrote to write my `/etc/hosts` file for me.

 Configuring all the entries was a hassle, especially when using [xip.io](http://xip.io).
-This script takes your local hostnames (and the various IP address you need to pass to xip.io) and create all the necessary entries to access any of the hosts while passing any of the IPs to xip.io.
+This script takes your local hostnames (and the various IP address you need to pass to xip.io) and creates all the necessary entries to access any of the hosts while passing any of the IPs to xip.io.

+Oh, and there's really no point in using this script if you're not using xip.io.

 ### Manginx

-Also included in `manginx`, a script that helps with using xip.io with nginx.
+Also included is `manginx`, a script that keeps xip.io and nginx in harmony.
+More on that later.

 ## Installation